mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/deprecated.md

 > ^^com.mbeddr.mpsutil.runconfiguration^^

-!!! warning "This language was used as a workaround for accessing the debuggle node in [breakpoint creators](http://127.0.0.1:63320/node?ref=r%3Af516737e-c915-4042-896e-de34190042b2%28jetbrains.mps.debugger.api.lang.structure%29%2F3157158168562217892).
+!!! warning "This language was used as a workaround for accessing the debugged node in [breakpoint creators](http://127.0.0.1:63320/node?ref=r%3Af516737e-c915-4042-896e-de34190042b2%28jetbrains.mps.debugger.api.lang.structure%29%2F3157158168562217892).
 The expression is now officially supported, this language is deprecated and will be removed soon."

 ### Test scope